 The Web Marketing Association announces the call for entries for its 10th annual international WebAward Competition at http://www.2006webaward.org.
 The WebAwards is the standards-defining competition that sets industry benchmarks based on the seven criteria of a successful Web site.

-Manufacturing companies represent an important category in the WebAward competition, and the Web Marketing Association will again be honoring the Best Manufacturing Web site of 2006.
+Pharmaceutical companies represent an important category in the WebAward competition, and the Web Marketing Association will again be honoring the Best Pharmaceutical Web site of 2006.
 The deadline for entry is May 31, 2006.

-“Manufacturing companies are very competitive when it comes to Web development and companies can benefit from the independent evaluation of their online efforts that the award judges provide,” said William Rice, President of the Web Marketing Association.
-“For an industry that is mostly B2B, rather than B2C, the manufacturing industry does quite well in terms of Web development matching the ISAR Index for much of the past nine years.”
+“Pharmaceutical companies are very competitive when it comes to Web development and companies can benefit from the independent evaluation of their online efforts that the award judges provide,” said William Rice, President of the Web Marketing Association.
+“Pharmaceutical Web sites are generally in line with overall standards of excellence.
+They tend to be above average in design, content, copywriting, and ease of use while underperforming on use of technology and interactivity.”

-Each year the Web Marketing Association names the Best Manufacturing Website based on the scores submitted by the competition judges.
-Previous “Best Manufacturing Web site” WebAward winners include:
+Each year the Web Marketing Association names the Best Pharmaceutical Website based on the scores submitted by the competition judges.
+Previous “Best Pharmaceutical Web site” WebAward winners include: